ITR Season 2025 Banner

 • Section 4: This Section grants legal recognition to electronic records, making it an equivalent of paper-based documents.

-• Section 6: Eliminating red tapism, Section 6 promotes use of the electronic records and digital signatures by all agencies of the Indian Government.
+• Section 6: Eliminating red tapism, Section 6 promotes use of the electronic records and electronic signatures by all agencies of the Indian Government.
 This involves online filing of documents, issuance of licences/approvals electronically and digital receipt/payment of money.

 • Section 7: This Section authorises the retention of electronic records for fulfilment of legally retaining records.